unknownFalleN/xiaomi-dns-blocklist/README.md

 # Xiaomi DNS Blocklist

-In this repository PiHole DNS blocklists are provided for Xiaomi.
+In this repository PiHole DNS blocklists are provided for Xiaomi Devices.

 ## Getting Started